 Browned Butter Sage Dinner Rolls

-- 20 dough balls Rhodes frozen dinner roll dough (not the bake and serve)
+- 20 dough balls Rhodes frozen dinner roll dough (the thaw, rise, bake variety)

 - 1 1/4 sticks unsalted butter